SpecFlowOSS/SpecFlowWiki/Using-SpecFlow-with-CodedUI-API.md

 ## Introduction

-The Microsoft Coded UI API can be used to create automated tests in Visual Studio, but is not compatible directly with SpecFlow as each Test Class needs to have an attribute [CodedUITest], and SpecFlow doesn't generate this by default.
+The Microsoft Coded UI API can be used to create automated tests in Visual Studio, but is not compatible directly with SpecFlow as each Test Class needs to have an attribute `[CodedUITest]`, and SpecFlow doesn't generate this by default.

 Big thanks to Thomy Kay for [pointing me in the right direction](http://groups.google.com/group/specflow/browse_thread/thread/e162fc98c1d7c119/0bf231a65195b375?lnk=gst&q=SpecFlow+with+VS2010+CodedUI+tests+#0bf231a65195b375).

 ## Solution

-You need to ensure SpecFlow generates this attribute, and ensure that any SpecFlow hooks also ensure the CodedUI API is initialized.
+You need to ensure SpecFlow generates this attribute by creating a custom test generator provider, copying the DLL file into the `tools` directory where the SpecFlow NuGet package is installed, and ensure that any SpecFlow hooks also ensure the CodedUI API is initialized.

 ### Getting SpecFlow to generate the [CodedUITest] attribute with VS2010 and MSTest